MahdiTavakol/Archer2-ModernC-/lectures/cpp-intro/README.md

 Every three years there is a new update to the International Standard

-C++20 is only fully supported by MSVC (although GCC is nearly there).
+C++20 is only fully supported by MSVC and GCC.
 Major new features are ranges, coroutines, concepts, and modules

 Latest one, C++23 has been released.
 Major features include